svlark/svlark.github.io/_drafts/2016-04-24-What-its-like-in-the-Bahamas.md

 Most places we’ve gone most people are black.
 Except Man-O-War Cay.
 There, everyone’s white and named Albury.
 Hope Town is also about half Alburys and Malones.
 Cruisers are everywhere.

 Every morning at 8 cruisers all over the the area share information on VHF channel 68.
 Abaco is over 100 miles long from north to south and almost all empty pine forest.

+conch horns at sunset

+no cleats on docks

+FNM and PLP instead of dems and reps